symfony/symfony-docs/components/browser_kit.rst

 Submitting Forms
 ~~~~~~~~~~~~~~~~

-The ``Client`` object is also capable of submitting forms.
+The ``AbstractBrowser`` is also capable of submitting forms.
 First, select the
 form using any of its buttons and then override any of its properties (method,
 field values, etc.) before submitting it::